zacmcgee/zacmcgee.github.io/index.md

 My research has been published in *Legislative Studies Quarterly*, *Political Research Quarterly*, *Policy Studies Journal*, and several edited volumes.
 Current projects, including working papers, can be found [here](/research/).
 Requests for drafts of working papers are welcome.
 To request a draft, please feel free to email me.
 If you would like a copy of my CV, it can be found [here](/McGee_CV.pdf).

+Create your own academic website like mine with [this step-by-step guide](/MayCollege22.pdf).